AdobeDocs/experience-manager-65-lts.en/help/sites-deploying/recommended-deploys.md

 It is not recommended to deploy MongoMK for publish instances.
 The publish tier of the deployment is almost always deployed as a farm of fully independent publish instances running TarMK, which are kept in sync by replicating content from the author instances.
 This "shared nothing" architecture, proper to the publish instances, allows the deployment of the publish tier to scale horizontally in a linear fashion.
 The farm topology also provides the benefit of applying any update or upgrade to publish instances on a rolling basis, such that any change to the publish tier will not require any downtime.

-This does not apply to AEM Communities using MongoMK clusters on the publish tier whenever there's more than one publisher.
-If choosing JSRP (see [Community Content Storage](/help/communities/working-with-srp.md)), then a MongoMK cluster would be appropriate, as would any publish side cluster regardless of the MK chosen, such as MongoDB or RDB.

 ### Prerequisites and Recommendations when deploying AEM with MongoMK {#prerequisites-and-recommendations-when-deploying-aem-with-mongomk}

 A set of prerequisites and recommendations is available if you are considering a MongoMK deployment for AEM: